The Festival Volunteer Drive’ers Association

 The John Allan Cameron Bursary

-This Bursary is available to Cape Breton students of the Gaelic College of Arts and Crafts, St. Ann’s NS.
+This Bursary is available to Cape Breton students of the Gaelic College of Arts and Crafts, St. Ann’s, Nova Scotia.
 Named in honour of John Allan Cameron, teacher and Godfather of Cape Breton Celtic music.
-For more information visit the Gaelic College website.